neelbandiwadekar08-hub/XML-Tag-Prompting-Technique/README.md

 ## What This Is

-A practical reference for structuring Claude prompts using XML Tags, based directly on Anthropic's official prompting best practices.
+A practical reference for structuring Claude prompts using XML tags, based directly on Anthropic's official prompting best practices.

-Instead of typing one block of text and hoping Claude figures out what matters, you split your prompt into labeled sections.
-Each label has one job.
+Instead of typing one block of text and hoping Claude figures out what matters, you split your prompt into tagged sections.
+Each tag has one job.
 Claude handles the rest.

 This repo accompanies a LinkedIn post showing the before/after in a real supply chain example.
 The examples here go further, across production, sales, and project management.